NWChemEx/ParallelZone/docs/source/developer/design/reflection.rst

    - Reflection of the PIMPL will still occur, but it will only be visible from source files.

+- Need to reflect classes we don't control the source for

+   - Third-party classes, such as those in the STL will need to have reflection added to them from outside of their definitions

+- Need to reflect constructors

+   - Notable because constructors behave differently than other member functions

 **************************
 Reflection Implementations
 **************************